 1. Press the Tri-Watch soft key.
 The radio will return to Standby mode a.
-Press the Talk button to communicate on the last tri-watch channel scanned and return to Standby mode.
+Press the Talk button to remain on that tri-watch channel and return to Standby mode.

 During Tri-Watch (while receiving an incoming transmission), You Can Choose From The Following: